rufuspollock/pywordpress/README.rst

 To run the rests you will need to:

-1. Create a wordpress install for the tests to interact with (WARNING: the tests delete pages on teardown.
+1. Create a wordpress install for the tests to interact with (WARNING: the tests delete all pages on teardown.
 DO NOT test this code against a wordpress instance containing data you care about).

 2. Create a config file called test.ini in the directory you will run the tests